yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 ## JSON spec {#json}

-JSON specification determines how the resulting payload is constructed.
-[Generator.java] then parses the JSON and returns the binary payload.
+JSON specification is a scheme for the payload.
+It determines how the resulting payload is constructed by the [Generator.java] which takes the JSON spec as an input and produces binary payload with the functionality defined in the spec.

 Here are a few examples of payload construction: